cen4010-s2021-g04/M1/README.md

-# 5.Initial list of high-level functional requirements
+# 5. Initial list of high-level functional requirements
 This refers to the high-level functionality that you plan to develop to the best of your knowledge at this point.
 Focus on WHAT and not HOW.
 Keep the users in mind.
 Develop these functions to be consistent with use cases and requirements above.
 Number each requirement and use these numbers consistently from now on.
 For each functionality use 1-5 line description.
 Connects people during social distancing
 The initial purpose of this web app is to bridge the disconnect between everyday people during these trying times of living in a pandemic.